-Regarding what kind of barriers and challenges are to access of employment, in both locations most of the answers focused on "Lack of job opportunities" at 51% in Al Salhiah and 50% in Al Baradi'yah.
+Regarding the kind of barriers and challenges that prevent them to access employment, in both locations, most of the answers focused on "Lack of job opportunities" at 51% in Al Salhiah and 50% in Al Baradi'yah.
 Closely followed by "Lack of training" with 40% in Al Salhiah and 43% in Al Baradi'yah.

 When the same question is filtered by female only answers.
-There is no significant change on the answers.
+There is no significant change in the answers.
 In this way, female respondents face the same level of lack of job opportunities and lack of training as the male respondents.

-The majority of respondents in both locations stated that a license is needed to operate their businesses, with a 63% in Al Salhiah and 77% in Al Baradi'yah.
+The majority of respondents in both locations stated that a license is needed to operate their businesses, with 63% in Al Salhiah and 77% in Al Baradi'yah.

-At the same time, to the question "Do you consider easy to get a permission?", most of the respondents in both locations stated that there were difficulties to access such permission and that it was not easy.
+At the same time, to the question "Do you consider easy to get permission?", most of the respondents in both locations stated that there were difficulties to access such permission and that it was not easy.